-Figure 11-8 and Figure 11-9 show the modelled annual mean B(a)P concentration at a 100 m x 100 m spatial resolution in the vicinity of the coke ovens at Port Talbot and Scunthorpe respectively.
+Figure 11-7 and Figure 11-8 show the modelled annual mean B(a)P concentration at a 100 m x 100 m spatial resolution in the vicinity of the coke ovens at Scunthorpe and Port Talbot respectively.
+Figure 11-9 shows the complex terrain surrounding Port Talbot which has been incorporated into the 2017 modelling and influences the dispersion of emissions from the coke ovens in this location.